-Worker’s Compensation: Here For You When You’ve Been Hurt on the Job
+Worker’s Compensation: We Are Here For You

 Whether you fell at work, you were injured by a piece of equipment, or you were hurt on a construction site, you deserve to receive all the benefits that are owed to you under Indiana’s Worker’s Compensation Act when you are hurt at work.
 Our attorneys at Greene & Schultz Trial Lawyers in Bloomington, Indiana, have significant experience representing injured workers, especially construction workers and factory workers.
 You don’t need to go up against your employer and the insurance agencies alone.